-S16-05 Web enabled two-way video participation of group live programs.
-In situations where individual participants log into a group live program and are required to enable two-way video to participate in a virtual face-to-face setting, elements of engagement are required in compliance with S7-01 in order to award CPE credits to the participants.
+S16-05 Internet enabled two-way video participation of group live programs.
+In situations where individual participants log into a group live program and are required to enable two-way video to participate in a virtual face-to-face setting (with cameras on), elements of engagement are required in compliance with S7-01 in order to award CPE credits to the participants.
 Participation in the two-way video conference must be monitored and documented by the instructor or attendance monitor in order to authenticate attendance for program duration.
-The participant-to-attendance monitor ratio must not exceed 25:1.
+The participant-to-attendance monitor ratio must not exceed 25:1, unless there is a dedicated attendance monitor in which case the participant-to-attendance monitor ratio must not exceed 100:1.